Finsch/dorothy/readme.md

 ![alt text](attachements/web_interface.png)

-Don't be shy, check out the 'journal de bord'.
+Check out the 'journal de bord' for more details on the project.